nodos-dev/dx-app-sample/README.md

 # Sample DirectX Process for Nodos

-This folder contains a sample app for Nodos using DirectX texture sharing & synchronization.
+This folder contains a sample app for Nodos using DirectX 12, with texture sharing & synchronization.

 ## Build Instructions
 1. Download latest Nodos release from [nodos.dev](https://nodos.dev)